 My input also earned me a share in a patent although the technical innovation goes to the other 2 patent holders.
 The project became a joint project between Metso + Nokia + Hansaprint and continued under the name Avantone Ltd.

-What you see below is all I salvaged through digital archeology.
+What you see below is all I salvaged through digital archaeology.
 I think when you read the text you will see that it is easy to read, down to earth and void of unnecessary jargon.
 And before I forget, I did all the text and illustrations.
 I tend to forget to mention it on my site but basically all you see are my ideas, my writing (including mistakes) and my visual design/expression/whatever.
-If you like my style the contact me: email@example.com

 What follows are the more technical documents on color and refraction of light.